Absentee owner surcharge

 An absentee person who holds a controlling interest in an absentee corporation may, in some circumstances, be eligible for an exemption.

 The effect of the exemption is that the absentee person, who holds a controlling interest in the absentee corporation, is taken to not hold that controlling interest.
-The result is that the corporation owning the land will not be considered an absentee corporation, and therefore will be exempt from the absentee owner surcharge.
+The result is that the corporation owning the land will not be considered an absentee corporation, and therefore will not be subject to the absentee owner surcharge.

 The exemption is only available to an absentee person who holds a controlling interest in a corporation that is incorporated in Australia and owns land in its own right.
 It does not apply to an absentee corporation that is incorporated outside Australia.